🌐 Tom Ensom

 Teaching

-I regularly teach courses and workshops on software-based art conservation and related topics, including disk imaging and emulation.
+I regularly teach courses and workshops on digital conservation, software-based art conservation and related topics, including disk imaging and emulation.
 For more information and availability, please get in touch using the details at the top of this page.

 PhD Research